Raymonf/PickleTrick/README.md

 ### Client

-Like the original TrickEmuS2, PickleTrick will eventually also require a patch to enter the game.
-This is due to not having the original packet structures to send to the client.
-A vanilla client would crash from that.

-Patch the jump instruction (jne/je) to jmp at `Trickster.0+0x74497`. `dummy` should be used as your password if you aren't able to patch the login code to use your actual password.
-This is due to Trickster's SSO system.
+`dummy` should be used as your password if you aren't able to patch the login code to use your actual password.
+This is due to Trickster's SSO system being used in the past.

 ### PickleTrick.FirstLoginServer